Bonding Jumpers in Airplanes: Importance, Uses, and Function

 What are Bonding Jumpers?

-Bonding jumpers, or bonding cables, are simply conductive cables that are used to create safe pathways for electricity.
-Bonding jumpers are used to establish electrical continuity between two or more components of an airplane and are made of a highly conductive material like copper.
+Bonding jumpers, or jumper bonding cables, are simply conductive cables that are used to create safe pathways for electricity.
+Bonding jumper aircraft systems use these cables to establish electrical continuity between two or more components of an airplane and are made of a highly conductive material like copper.
 Electricity travels through conductive objects and because it will always take the path of least resistance, bonding jumpers are designed to carry electric current from one point to another without resistance and without interruption.
-Bonding jumpers serve as a means of ensuring that all metallic components of an airplane are electrically connected, creating a common ground for the entire system.
+System bonding jumper cables serve as a means of ensuring that all metallic components of an airplane are electrically connected, creating a common ground for the entire system.

 How are Bonding Jumpers Used in Airplanes?